JustM4nu/Loggi/README.md

 We are excited to share more soon and welcome any feedback or contributions in the meantime.
 Your support helps make this project even better.

-## Disclaimer ⚠️

-**Loggi** is strictly for **educational purposes only**.
-It is intended to help users learn about scripting and automation, and should only be used in safe, controlled environments where its usage is allowed. **Do not use this tool in any harmful or malicious way.**

-By using this program, you agree that you are solely responsible for any consequences, legal or otherwise, that arise from its use.
-I, the author, am not liable for any damage, lawfull actions or issues that occur through the use of [**Loggi**](https://github.com/JustM4nu/Loggi).

-Please always ensure that you are following legal guidelines and ethical practices when using this tool.

 ## Beta Testing 🚀

 Be among the first to try **Loggi** by joining our beta testing program!
 Help shape the future of this tool and get exclusive early access.